kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

  From the tables, above we can see that even though the maximum throughput was higher (1713/s) for the *TaskManager1*, the latency was higher also in this case.
 In case of *TaskManager0* notice a completely opposite scenario where both the sustained latency and maximum throughput was lower.

+**Q4:** *Present your tests and explain them for the situation in which wrong data is sent from or is within data sources.
+Report how your implementation deals with that (e.g., exceptions, failures, and decreasing performance).
+You should test with different error rates.*

+**Answer:**

+To test my **customerstreamapp** with different error rates I have created a new [customer_buggy_producer](../code/customer-code/customer_buggy_producer.py) app which periodically sends erroneous data to my streaming service.

-**Q5:** Explain parallelism settings in your implementation and test with different (higher) degrees of parallelism.
-Report the performance and issues you have observed in your testing environments.
+**Q5:** *Explain parallelism settings in your implementation and test with different (higher) degrees of parallelism.
+Report the performance and issues you have observed in your testing environments.*

 **Answer:**